In my work, I contemplate what we bring to the planet and our communities - what we can add, what we support.

 The FIFTY BEES presentation creates a unique narrative between bees, artworks and artists.

 It makes explicit how pollinators are completely interlinked with our ecosystem.

 To date, there have been 200 bees, 200 companion works and 4 exhibitions, the latest held in the Long Gallery at Black Swan in 2020.

-My next exhibition, 'Towards the Tipping Point: Global Swarming’, in collaboration with Rebecca Bruton, takes place at ACEarts in Somerton from 31 October – 24 December
+My next exhibition, 'Towards the Tipping Point: Global Swarming’, in collaboration with Rebecca Bruton, takes place at ACEarts in Somerton from 19th September to 24th October.

 I am working on a new body of work for this called ‘Motheaten Hierarchies’ which will examine how we place value judgements on both humans and wildlife.